Adolf, King of the Romans: Election as King of the Romans

 A few days before the election, on 27 April 1292, the first of the electors, Archbishop Siegfried issued the Treaty of Andernach, stating that for Adolf to be chosen king he must promise a long list of acknowledgments of possession (including the imperial cities of Dortmund and Duisburg, and the Vogtship of Essen), pledges of imperial cities and castles, and a sum of 25,000 marks in silver.
 Furthermore, Adolf promised assistance against specifically listed opponents, but also the general promise that he would not admit any enemy of Siegfried II into his council.
 After the election, Adolf had to give the archbishop sufficient collateral for the fulfilment of the promise; otherwise he would lose his throne.
 The last clause is evidence of the fact that at the end of the 13th century, the coronation of the king as the constitutive moment of his rule was still very critical.
 Adolf promised the archbishop to ask him first for his coronation only after he had raised the agreed collateral.

 The other electors extracted similar concessions from Adolf, but only after the election.
 Among the most far-reaching were the concessions to King Wenceslaus of Bohemia on 30 June 1292.
 Adolf promised Wenceslaus to remove the two duchies of Austria and Styria from Albert of Habsburg.
 This was to be done as the previous King Rudolf had removed these territories from King Ottokar II of Bohemia, the father of Wenceslaus.
 Albert would be charged to agree to this arrangement at a court hearing.
 If Albert would not bend, the decision of the court would be executed by force within a year.
 Wenceslaus would then recover the lost territories of his father.
 Gerhard, the Archbishop of Mainz would receive the imperial cities of Mühlhausen and Nordhausen, which corresponded with the interests of Mainz in the Thuringian region.
 Furthermore, Gerhard received financial benefits.
 Like his counterpart in Cologne, the Mainz elector also forbade the presence of his opponents in Adolf’s court.
-In comparison to the benefits which the electors of Mainz, Cologne and Bohemian received, the donations to the Count Palatine and the Archbishop of Trier were modest.
+In comparison to the benefits which the electors of Mainz, Cologne, and Bohemia received, the donations to the Count Palatine and the Archbishop of Trier were modest.